EarlGlynn/National-Provider-Identifier/README.md

 **0-CMS-National-Provider-Identifier-Download.R**:  Script to download the complete monthly file.

-**1-Recode.bash**:  Bash script to remove the few tab characters (x09 characters) from file, so file can be rewritten with tab-delimiters and no quote field delimiters.
+**1-Recode.bash**:  Bash script to remove the few tabs (x09 characters) from file, so file can be rewritten with tab-delimiters and no quote field delimiters.

 **2-CMS-National-Provider-Identifier.Rewrite.R**:  After removing a few dozen tabs from the original file, the file is re-written with a tab separator and no quote delimiters to reduce the size to about 2.3 GB (instead of over 5 GB).
-A separate MASTER-NPPES-info.txt file is created, which is intended to be a database table of 54 fields.
+A separate **MASTER-NPPES-info.txt** file is created, which is intended to be a database table of 54 fields.

 **3-CMS-NPI-split.R**:  The original file contains two sets of repeating groups.
-Once can have up to 15 repeating groups, the other up to 50.
-To normalize the data and reduce the huge waste of space to store no data, this script creates two new files intended to be database tables:  MASTER-taxonomy-license.txt and MASTER-other-identifier.txt.
+One can have up to 15 repeating groups, the other up to 50.
+To normalize the data and reduce the huge waste of space to store no data, this script creates two new files intended to be database tables:  **MASTER-taxonomy-license.txt** and **MASTER-other-identifier.txt**.

-The file **NPPES-NPI-Overview.docx** gives some additional information.
+The file **NPPES-NPI-Overview.docx** gives some additional details.